alejandrobujan/alejandrobujan/README.md

 # Hi there!
 My name is Alejandro Buján 👋

-🎓 First and foremost, I am a CSE (Computer Science & Engineering) Student and I like what I do.
+🎓 First and foremost, I am a CSE (Computer Science & Engineering) student and I like what I do.

 🔭 I also obtained a Research Collaboration Grant in the [Databases Lab.
 Research Group](https://lbd.udc.es/MainPage.do?lang=en_US) of the Department of Computer Science, University of A Coruña, where I am delving into aspects such as Software Product Line (SPL) engineering, version control systems and code generation based on Model-Driven Development.